• Home

 No comments

-Shincheonji Volunteer Group has held the annual 'Love Your Country, Share Peace' campaign in June (Patriot & Veterans Month) nationwide, since 2015, to commemorate the souls of the war veterans who died for the peace of Korea, particularly those of the Korean War, and to promote a world of peace without conflict.
+Indeed, since 2015, the Shincheonji Volunteer Group nationwide has held the 'Love Your Country, Share Peace' campaign in June (Patriot & Veterans Month), in order to raise civic awareness of the noble sacrifice of war veterans who died for the peace of Korea and to promote a world of peace without conflict.

 Share